team-friendo/signalboost/docs/design-for-encrypting-user-metadata-at-rest.md

 We wish to:

 * Maintain Signalboost's ability to allow users to send encrypted messages to each other over Signal without knowing each other's identities
-* Eliminate Signalboost's ability to leak the identities of users by inadvertently disclosing the contents of its filesystem to an adversary
+* Eliminate Signalboost's ability to leak the identities of users by disclosing the contents of its filesystem to an adversary

 # Threat Model

 ## Assets

 Broadly speaking, there are 2 classes of assets that we wish to defend in this design: Signal Protocol Store data and Signalboost application user data.
-Both classes contain personally-identifying information about our users (in the form of their phone numbers), and both contain information that could help an adversary determine which groups of people use the same Signalboost channel to communicate with one another.
+Both classes contain personally-identifying information about our users (specifically: their phone numbers*), and both contain information that could help an adversary determine which groups of people use the same Signalboost channel to communicate with one another.

 Use of such "social graph" metadata as leverage to disrupt the activities of a targeted group is a well-documented tactic in efforts to counter political free speech.
 Since protecting the ability of our users to speak and organize freely is one of our core values, protecting this metadata is of utmost importance to us.

+* NOTE: while engineering work is currently being done to allow Signalboost to identify users by a Signal-provided UUIDs (unique user identifiers), this task could take several months to complete, and, having completed it, we would still consider Signal UUIDs to be "personally identifying."
+Because Signal UUIDs are less widely tied to a users' identity in the real world than phone numbers, their leakage would be slightly less damaging.
+However, to the extent that UUIDs still uniquely identify a user's activity on our service and Signal more broadly, they could be used by an adversary with advanced capabilities (or access to user's unlocked phones) to correlate data to a user in the real world.

+As such, we wish to design a system that would be capable of defending disclosure of user ID's on the assumption that these ID's are phone numbers, with the understanding that were they not phone numbers, they would still be valuable assets worth defending.

 ### Signal Protocol Store Data